 Stevia is also fine to use as a sweetener.
 However, sugar is a big no-no.

-You can also enjoy an occasional glass of wine, but keep beer as most are loaded with carbs.
+You can also enjoy an occasional glass of wine, but not beer as most are loaded with carbs.

 That’s pretty much it.
 As you’ll soon find out, achieving and maintaining ketosis isn’t as difficult as some make it out to be.